KonsKons26/gnome-slideshow/README.md

 # gnome-slideshows

 ## script to automate the creation of .xml files for setting up slideshow background on GNOME.

+### Works on GNOME version 46, I haven't tested other versions and I don't think I will.

 ### info

 The directory structure must look like this, and each folder
-will become a background slideshow
+will become a background slideshow.
 .
 ├── Folder_1
 │   ├── 6mZeJ5F.png